github/docs/content/actions/reference/workflow-commands-for-github-actions.md

 Stops processing any workflow commands.
 This special command allows you to log anything without accidentally running a workflow command.
 For example, you could stop logging to output an entire script that has comments.

+To stop the processing of workflow commands, pass a unique token to `stop-commands`.
+To resume processing workflow commands, pass the same token that you used to stop workflow commands.

 {% warning %}

 **Warning:** Make sure the token you're using is randomly generated and unique for each run.
 As demonstrated in the example below, you can generate a unique hash of your `github.token` for each run.

 {% endwarning %}

-To start workflow commands, pass the token that you used to stop workflow commands.

 `::{endtoken}::`